tobybp/linked-blog-starter-md/School/Subjects/Physics/Miss Yates/Lesson Notes/Motion and Momentum.md

 2) A
 3) C
 4) An object stays at rest / at a constant velocity until it is acted upon by a resultant force
-5) The person on the skateboard moves to the left due to newton's first law of motion.
-She will start stationary and move in the opposite direction to the ball due to newton's third law.
+5) The velocity of the person is towards the left, the momentum of the person is equal to the momentum of the ball.
+Total momentum is zero at the start.
+Speed of person < speed of ball.
 6) Because the type of forces are not the same.
-The clothes are acting down with gravitational potential energy
+The clothes are acting down with gravitational potential energy.
+Both forces are acting on the same object.
+They should be acting on different.
+7) Have the same magnitude, same type of force, act in different directions, act on different bodies.